stigmergic-org/dapprank/src/pages/dappspec.md

 #### Service Worker Proxy

-The `serviceWorkerProxy` field in the manifest indicates whether the dapp implements a service worker that can proxy requests to DService endpoints.
+The `serviceWorker` field in the manifest indicates whether the dapp implements a service worker that can proxy requests to DService endpoints.
 When set to `true`, this feature provides several benefits:

 1. **Easily accessible**: Other dapps can simply send request directly to a .eth name (i.e. through a mirror), e.g. `mydapp.eth.link` or `mydapp.eth.sucks`